Millennium Times Square New York: Site

-The Millennium Times Square New York is at 133–145 West 44th Street, between Seventh Avenue and Sixth Avenue near Times Square, in the Midtown Manhattan neighborhood of New York City.
-The hotel is split across two land lots, each with a separate wing of the hotel.
+The Millennium Times Square New York is at 133–145 West 44th Street, between Seventh Avenue and Sixth Avenue near Times Square, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The hotel is split across two land lots, each with a separate wing of the hotel.
 The larger lot at 145 West 44th Street covers 16,820 ft2, with a frontage of 117.42 ft on 44th Street and a depth of 200 ft.
 That site includes the Hudson Theatre, which is between the two wings of the hotel.
 The smaller lot at 133 West 44th Street covers 6025 ft2, with a frontage of 60.25 ft on 44th Street and a depth of 100 ft.

-The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
+The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
 On the same block, 1530 Broadway is to the west and the Hotel Gerard and Belasco Theatre are to the east.
 Other nearby buildings include the High School of Performing Arts to the northeast, the Lyceum Theatre and 1540 Broadway to the north, One Astor Plaza to the west, 1500 Broadway to the southwest, and the Chatwal New York hotel and the Town Hall to the south.
 Among the structures that had previously occupied the site were two single room occupancy (SRO) hotels at 143 and 149 West 44th Street, as well as residences.
 The eastern section of the site, 133 West 44th Street, had been occupied by the Newspaper Guild from 1946 to the late 1990s.